TatianaSnisarenko/dev-ops-ci-cd/project/README.md

 ## 🧠 Learning Outcomes

-- By completing this assignment, you will:
+By completing this assignment, you will:

 - Understand Terraform backend configuration and remote state management.
 - Learn how to organize infrastructure into reusable modules.
 - Practice creating AWS network resources (VPC, subnets, gateways).
 - Deploy and manage container registry resources (ECR).
+- Provision a production-like PostgreSQL database using a **universal RDS module** with support for **Aurora**.
+- Integrate DB credentials into Kubernetes via Secrets and Helm charts.
-- Apply real-world infrastructure-as-code patterns used in professional DevOps workflows.
+- Apply real-world infrastructure-as-code and GitOps patterns used in professional DevOps workflows.